panzi/rust-hox/README.md

-e ......... toggle between big and little endian i ......... toggle between signed and unsinged o ......... enter offset to jump to s ......... toggle select mode
+e ......... toggle between big and little endian i ......... toggle between signed and unsinged o ......... enter offset to jump to
++ or - .... enter relative offset to jump to s ......... toggle select mode
 S ......... clear selection
 w ......... write selection to file